ArminasStrolys/react-crud-mysql/README.md

 2) open xampp control panel and run apache and MySQL

 3) Open 2 terminals

-   -In one of the terminals run "cd server" and "nodemon server.js" -In the second one run "cd client" and "npm start"
+   -In one of the terminals run "cd server" and "nodemon server.js"

+   -In the second one run "cd client" and "npm start"

+Sidenote: You should have CORS in your browser, or you will need to uncomment lines (4 and 6) in server.js file